 Her lastest book – Colouring Canada with Canadian Geographic – is a greyscale colouring experience and it is available on magazine stands across Canada.

-Michelle is a Ffellow of the Royal Canadian Geographic Society and an International Fellow of the Explorer’s Club in New York City.
+Michelle is a Fellow of the Royal Canadian Geographic Society, the first Canadian Geographic Photographer-in-Residence and an International Fellow of the Explorer’s Club in New York City.